probmods/probmods2/exercises/05-observing-sequences.md

 ---
 layout: exercise
-title: Generative models - exercises
+title: Observing sequences - exercises
-description: Generative models
-custom_js:
-- assets/js/box2d.js
-- assets/js/phys.js
 ---

 No exercises exist for this chapter